 A word of warning!
 You have to be careful here.
 Although you have a good few years for your investments to grow and to take in the ups and downs of more volatile markets than, say, savings accounts and gilts, as you’re not in your twenties any longer you need to make sure that only a relatively small percentage of your money is going into these riskier products.

-The majority of your money should go into the stable savings, particularly if you are close to, or well into, your sixties now.
+Saving when you’re broke and over 50 means the majority of your money should go into the stable savings, particularly if you are close to, or well into, your sixties now.

 Stocks and shares: It’s still worth looking at stocks and shares if you’re in your fifties.
 Use all or part of your ISA allowance to invest in stocks and shares ISAs.
 Invest in a nice, cheap, easy index-tracking fund (tracker) such as the Legal & General FTSE 100 or FTSE All Share index tracker.